Entropic CLT and phase transition in high-dimensional Wishart matrices: Introduction

 \subsection{Related work and ideas of proof}

 In the case where $\mu$ is a standard Gaussian, Theorem \ref{th:mainresult} (without the logarithmic factor) was recently proven simultaneously and independently in \cite{BDER14, JL13}.
 We also observe that previously to these results certain properties of a Gaussian Wishart were already known to behave as those of a Gaussian matrix, and for values of $d$ much smaller than $n^3$, see e.g. \cite{Joh01} for the largest eigenvalue at $d \approx n$, and \cite{cpam14} on whether the quantum state represented by the Wishart is separable at $d \approx n^{3/2}$.
-The proof of Theorem \ref{th:mainresult} for the Gaussian case is simpler as both measures have a known density with a rather simple form, and one can then explicitely compute the total variation distance as the $L_1$ distance between the densities.
-We also note that \cite{BDER14} implicitely proves \eqref{eq:mainresult2} for this Gaussian case.
-Taking inspiration from the latter work, one can show that in the regime $d/ n^3 \rightarrow 0$, for any $\mu$ (zero mean, unit variance and finite fourth moment\footnote{ Note that log-concavity implies exponential tails and hence existence of all moments.}), one can distinguish $\cW_{n,d}(\mu)$ and $\cG_n$ by considering the statistic $A \in \R^{n \times n} \mapsto \mathrm{Tr}(A^3)$.
-Indeed it turns out that the mean of $\mathrm{Tr}(A^3)$ under the two measures are respectively zero and $\Theta (\frac{n^3}{\sqrt{d}})$ whereas the variances are respectively $\Theta (n^3)$ and $\Theta (n^{3} + \frac{n^5}{{d}^2})$.
+The proof of Theorem \ref{th:mainresult} for the Gaussian case is simpler as both measures have a known density with a rather simple form, and one can then explicitly compute the total variation distance as the $L_1$ distance between the densities. \\